tokenized/docs/concepts-asset-management.md

 <a name="asset-update"></a>
 ## Updating an Asset

-To modify a Tokenized asset, the issuer must first build an 'Asset Modification' action which contains the necessary infomration required for the smart contract to authorise and issue responses that update the asset properties.
+To modify a Tokenized asset, the administration of the contract issuer must first build an 'Asset Modification' action which contains the necessary infomration required for the smart contract to authorise and issue responses that update the asset properties.

 <a name="asset-modification"></a>
 ### Asset Modification